stappersg/vBook/src/tuto/0/ssl-tls.md

 # SSL/TLS

-Connections should be encrypted using the SSL/TLS protocol, even on a private network.
+> ℹ️ To use SMTPS, you will need a valid TLS certificate and a private key for your server.
+>
+> vSMTP support X.509 certificates and RSA/PKCS8/EC keys stored in `.pem` files.

-TLS can be initiated right after connect on the [address submissions](../../ref/vSL/api/var::cfg.md), or with the `STARTTLS` mechanism.
+TLS can be initiated right after connect on the [address submissions], or with the `STARTTLS` mechanism.

 ```rust,ignore